Fluid bolus therapy is widely administered to patients with undifferentiated hypotension and for patients with severe sepsis

 - Pending further evidence, it is reasonable to administer up to 2-3L of crystalloid to adult patients with septic shock, prior to supporting blood pressure with noradrenaline

-- Patients in haemorrhagic shock should not have fluid bolus therapy but should have active of a massive transfusion protocol with early administration of blood products (e.g. 1:1:1 ratio)
+- Patients in haemorrhagic shock should not have fluid bolus therapy but should have activation of a massive transfusion protocol with early administration of blood products (e.g. 1:1:1 ratio)

 - Fluid bolus therapy should never be a reflexive action but should be considered carefully